Learning with hands, heart and head has been the guiding principle of Waldorf education for over 100 years.

 Here in Aotearoa, and here in our place on the Kāpiti coast, this is enriched by the taonga passed down by those who came before us: the stories of the coast and the island, the stories of awa and the land!

 As per our special character, our youngest school students (year 1) attend our kindergarten,where they enjoy play-centred learning with their younger peers.
 From Class 1 onwards, our school caters for children from year 2 to year 8 across seven classes.
-Our class teachers move through the year levels with their classes over several years.
+Some of our class teachers move through the year levels with their classes.

 Whanaungatanga – Belonging and Relating